firoyj/firoyj.github.io/_posts/2023-11-12-perpetual-contracts.md

 layout: post
 title: "Perpetual Contracts"
 toc: true
 excerpt: "I was the first technical writer at Advanced Blockchain, an incubator for blockchain projects.
 Upon joining, I soon realized there was a noticeable lack of technical documentation.
 In a dynamic, fast-paced setting developers were forging ahead with highly novel DeFi projects, but the gaps in documentation presented critical bottlenecks.
-This resulted in challenges for testing code, maintenance, and onboarding.
-I assessed existing documentation, aligning it with the company goals to develop a scope and strategy for technical documentation.
+This resulted in challenges for testing code, maintenance, and onboarding.<br>I assessed existing documentation, aligning it with the company goals to develop a scope and strategy for technical documentation.
 I joined the Infinix product team at the design/implementation stage.
 This sample is an excerpt of a high-level overview with elements of explanation."
 ---

 ## Context and problem